blastframe/Frame-Jumper/README.md

 1. **Setup Your Scene:**

    - Ensure your Grease Pencil object is in the scene.
    - Apply a Time Offset modifier to the object.
 This modifier (driven by keyframes) controls which frame is displayed during playback.
+Change the Time Offset Modifier's Mode to _Fixed Frame_.

 ![Dopesheet Header](img/Dopesheet.jpeg)